 FALLEN ANGELS was a crime television anthology that aired on the American network, Showtime, in the 1990's.
 Not all the episodes featured private eyes, or even detectives, per se, but who cares?
-It paired some great hard-boiled and noir short stories by some of the genre's masters (hacks like Raymond Chandler, William Campbell Gault, Dashiell Hammett and Jim Thompson) with some pretty interesting choices for directors, including Peter Bogdanovich, Tom Cruise, Phil Joanou, Jim McBride, Steven Soderbergh and Tom Hanks, and some pretty spiffy casting, with folks like Gary Oldman, Laura Dern, Danny Glover, Bonnie Bedelia and James Woods.
+It paired some great hard-boiled and noir short stories by some of the genre's masters (you know, hacks like Raymond Chandler, William Campbell Gault, Dashiell Hammett and Jim Thompson) with some pretty interesting choices for directors, including Peter Bogdanovich, Tom Cruise, Phil Joanou, Jim McBride, Steven Soderbergh and Tom Hanks, and some pretty spiffy casting, such as Gary Oldman, Laura Dern, Danny Glover, Bonnie Bedelia and James Woods.
 And the writers assigned to script the adaptations weren't too shabby either: they included Howard Rodman, Scott Frank and Donald Westlake.

 It was a real treat; a handsomely-mounted production, full of style, with sharp period detail, and some truly fine acting, which garnered an Emmy nomination apiece for Bonnie Bedelia and Danny Glover (his was for playing a black Philip Marlowe, no less!).
-There was a sultry sax warbling around in the background, and even the corny black-and-white intros to the episodes by some husky-voiced sexpot host (Fay Friendly?
-Sheesh!) with legs up to here could be forgiven, once the shows began.
+There was a jazzy, black-and-white intro featuring a sultry sax warbling around in the background, while some husky-voiced sexpot host (Fay Friendly?
+Sheesh!) with the proverbial legs up to here welcomed you to the show, but all that could be forgiven once the actual show began.

 As far as I can figure, Showtime had very high hopes for the first season.
 It was heavily promoted, and there was also a nice companion book released, pairing the original short stories with the matching scripts, and a soundtrack album was even released.
 The shows from the first season were even eventually made available on two video cassettes (three episodes each).